jxtngx/lightning-lab/README.md

 ### Core Code

-`lightning_pod.core` contains code for Lightning Modules and Trainer.
+`lightning_pod.core` contains code for LightningModule and and the Trainer.

 `lightning_pod.pipeline` contains code for data preprocessing, building a Torch Dataset, and LightningDataModule.

-`.lightningai` contains configs for Lightning Platform.

 If you only need to process data and implement an algorithm from a paper or pseudcode, you can focus on `lightning_pod.core` and `lightning_pod.pipeline` and ignore the rest of the code, so long as you follow the basic class and function naming conventions I've provided.